 BART is upgrading its entire mainline with a Communications-Based Train Control (CBTC) system.
 The CBTC technology utilizes a two-way digital radio frequency communication between intelligent trains, and a network of distributed track-side zone controllers.
-The primary characteristics of a CBTC system include high resolution train location determination by car borne equipment, and independent of track circuits.
+The primary characteristics of a CBTC system include high resolution train location determination by car borne equipment and independent of track circuits.
 The new CBTC system will provide shorter headways (amount of time between train arrivals at a station), lower maintenance costs, greater operational flexibility, enhanced safety (due to reduced maintenance and more precise tracking of trains and maintenance vehicles), smoother and more predictable operation, and improved reliability and availability.
 BART awarded the contract to Hitachi to design and build the project, with Notice to Proceed executed in November 2020.
 The SCP was approved by the Commission in Resolution ST-206 (10/30/2017).
+The Project is entering final design phase for deploying CBTC Automatic Train Supervision (ATS) over the entire network, which is the initial stage of the many phases project.